 - Cover with filtered water and bring almost to a boil, then turn off the heat.
 Let sit roughly an hour, when the rhubarb should be quite soft.

 - Drain most of the water and scoop with a slotted spoon into a blender or food processor.
+You can reserve some of liquid and sweeten with a little stevia to make a refreshing drink to serve over ice.

 - You can use some of the extra liquid from the pot for thinning out the sauce if it’s very thick.